MoinUlDin/Resume-Builder/README.md

-# BlinkFind Website Clone
+# Resume Builder Website Clone

 A comprehensive AI-powered productivity platform that helps users transform hours of work into minutes using artificial intelligence.
 This project is a complete recreation of the BlinkFind website with enhanced features and a modern light theme design.

 ## 🌟 Overview

-BlinkFind is an innovative AI platform designed for busy professionals who want to maximize their productivity.
+Resume Builder is an innovative AI platform designed for busy professionals who want to maximize their productivity.
 The platform offers a suite of AI-powered tools, with the flagship AI Resume Builder that creates ATS-optimized resumes in minutes.

 ## ✨ Features